🔼The name Babel: Summary

 We hear first of Babel when it is created by Nimrod, as the first of a string of famous cities of Shinar or Sumer (Genesis 10:10).
 This happens right after the flood of Noah, and this indicates that (1) the author of this story reckoned Babel as the cradle of modern civilization, and (2) the earliest two occurrences of the name Babel in the Bible don't specifically apply to the actual city but to the same conceptual empire to which the Babylon of Revelation applies.

 The only other time Babel appears in the Book of Genesis is in the famous story of the Tower of Babel, which again takes place in Shinar (Genesis 11:1-9).
 Some scholars have proposed that the Tower of Babel was based on Babylon's ubiquitous ziggurats, but the story obviously goes beyond any earthly building.
-See for a look at the word for tower, מגדל (migdal) our article on the name Migdal El.
+See for a look at the word for tower, מגדל (migdal) our articles on the names Migdal-el and Magdalene.
 And see for the word for brick, לבנה (lebenah; those things from which the tower was built) our article on the name Laban.

 Here at Abarim Publications we thoroughly enjoy the works of Graham Hancock, as he quests for his hypothesized Lost Civilization, which existed before all others and which left legacies in buildings all over the world.
 Contra to Hancock's hypothesis, we like to believe that these buildings were created by not-connected peoples, who worked independently from their heart of hearts.
 These ancient buildings have a high degree of similarity for the same reason that ant hills and bee hives all over the world are highly similar.
 It's not the heavens these peoples primarily reflected but DNA.
 Here at Abarim Publications we are pretty sure that the Bible is a written continuation of what the ancients began to express in stone.